 Even my kids (who LOVE their sweets) inhale these cookies.

 Honestly, baking these cookies just seems like a formality because the dough is good enough to eat by the spoonful.

 Let me show you how easy they are to make.

-(Exact measurements are in the recipe card at bottom of post)
+Exact measurements in the recipe card at bottom of post.

 - quick oats

 - vanilla extract